• Home

 Bret Saalwaechter (USA) – “I Just Can’t Wait To Be King”

-‘I Just Can’t Wait To Be King’.
-Location: Serengeti National Park, Tanzania. © Bret Saalwaechter/Nikon Comedy Wildlife Awards
+‘I Just Can’t Wait To Be King’ – Location: Serengeti National Park, Tanzania. © Bret Saalwaechter/Nikon Comedy Wildlife Awards

 In the photographer’s words:

+One morning near the Semetu Kopjes, we found a pride locked in a lively standoff – hungry cubs clamouring for milk, mothers giving in briefly before retreating in exhaustion.
 Life in the dry season is no picnic—lions are anxiously waiting for the Great Migration and the feast it promises—but it makes for some incredible wildlife behaviour and these cubs were the stars of the show.

 For over an hour, they followed their mother around a famous Serengeti kopje—those iconic rocky outcrops that dot the landscape—alternating between trying to suckle and play.
 Each time the mother, already in a foul mood from the sweltering heat, would give a quick roar of disapproval and escape the circus.
 But the cubs, like any persistent little ones, would chase her down, nipping at her and yelping for more attention.